 Numbers don’t usually lie.
 It’s important to trust your gut on many things when it comes to marketing — but when it comes to analyzing performance, trust your data.
 See which channels are generating the best click through rates, lower customer acquisition costs, and the highest-value customers for your brand.

-Best practices for creating your B2B marketing strategy
+Best practices for creating an effective B2B marketing strategy

 If you’re like me, when looking at your conversion rate or the user churn for your product, you’ll instantly be thinking, “how does my performance stack up against my competitors?” or “Is this actually a good number?”